-This is similar to the configuration required for Exchange Server 2007 mailboxes without a CAS proxy server, and all the considerations mentioned remain valid.
+This is similar to the configuration required for Exchange Server 2007 and later mailboxes without an Exchange CAS proxy server, and all the considerations mentioned remain valid.

-See "Different host names" on page 10.
+See "Different host names" on page 15.

-See "Different IP addresses" on page 11.
+See "Different IP addresses" on page 16.

-Note that in Exchange Server 2003, OWA requests are always redirected to the back-end server holding the mailbox, so the configuration described in Different CAS servers is not applicable.
+Note that in Exchange Server 2003, OWA requests are always redirected to the back-end server holding the mailbox, so the configuration described in Different Exchange CAS servers is not applicable.